Understanding JWT: How It Works, Use Cases, and Best Practices

 xxxxx.yyyyy.zzzzz

-These three parts are:
+These parts are:

-1. Header – Contains information about the type of token (JWT) and the signing algorithm used (e.g., HS256).
+1. Header – Contains the type of token (JWT) and the signing algorithm used (e.g., HS256).

-2. Payload – Contains the claims or the actual data you want to send (like user ID, email, role, etc.).
+2. Payload – Contains the claims or actual data you want to send (like user ID, email, role, etc.).

 3. Signature – A hash created using the header, payload, and a secret key.
 This is what makes the token secure and verifiable.